codeforamerica/flying_chicken/README.md

 1. Run the follow to get a Github API Oath token: `curl -i -u "<USERNAME>:<PASS>" https://api.github.com/authorizations -d '{"scopes":["repo"]}'`
 2. You will get a JSON response; utilizing the token value run the following to set the Heroku value. `heroku config:add GITHUB_ACCESS_TOKEN=<TOKEN_VALUE>`
-3. Or use the token value in the `config.yml` (do not commit token!).

 ## Run locally

 1. [Install homebrew](https://github.com/mxcl/homebrew/wiki/Installation)
 2. Install Node and NPM: `brew install node`
 3. Install packages: `npm install`
+4. To run locally, set the config token value that was generated above in `config.yml` (do NOT commit token!).
-4. Run server: `coffee app.coffee`
+5. Run server: `coffee app.coffee`

 To locally simulate a GitHub post-receive hook, enter this in your terminal while running locally :